Create and edit tables using solution explorer

 |Sending email||Send emails using an email address stored in one of the fields for this table.
 If a Single Line of Text field with format set to email doesn’t already exist for this table, a new one will be created when you enable sending email.|

 The following properties can be changed at any time.

-When this is enabled for a custom activity entity, the custom activity will be visible in the group of activity entities when people use the Create button in the navigation pane.
-However, because activities don’t support quick create forms, the main form will be used when the custom entity icon is clicked.
+When this is enabled for a custom activity table, the custom activity will be visible in the group of activity entities when people use the Create button in the navigation pane.
+However, because activities don’t support quick create forms, the main form will be used when the custom table icon is clicked.

 |Change Tracking||Enables data synchronization in a performant way by detecting what data has changed since the data was initially extracted or last synchronized.|